SCPA 2103 Discovery Proceedings

-If you suspect that somebody has taken money or property from a Decedent during their lifetime, or from an estate, or, if you discover that a fiduciary has taken money, you can institute discovery and turnover proceedings to have the converted assets returned to the Estate.
-The discovery phase and the turnover phase are two separate proceedings.
+If you suspect that somebody has taken money or property from a Decedent during their lifetime, or from an estate, or, if you discover that a fiduciary has taken money, you can institute SCPA 2103 discovery proceedings to investigate and have the converted assets returned to the Estate.
+The SCPA 2103 discovery proceedings and the SCPA 2104 turnover phase are two separate proceedings.

 What is the Turnover Phase?